railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

    :scale: 75
    :align: center

-   *Entering a new sales order line*
+   *Entering a New Sales Order Line*

 First of all, select the product that is to be sold to the customer.
-OpenERP shows some useful information in the list of products to help you during your sale:
+OpenERP shows some useful information in the list of products to help you making a sales quotation:

 * :guilabel:`Real Stock` : physically present in your warehouses.
-This value depends on the sale point selected in the order header.
-Different sale points can be linked to different warehouses, giving different stock levels, or can use the same warehouse.
+This value depends on the Shop (sales point) selected in the order header.
+Different shops can be linked to different warehouses, giving different stock levels, or can use the same warehouse.

 * :guilabel:`Virtual Stock` : shows a salesperson the quantity that can be sold, taking into account both stock reserved for other orders and amounts that could arrive in the short term.

+* :guilabel:`Public Price` : the basic sales price for the given product.
+It provides a basis for the salesperson to be able to judge whether to offer a discount to the customer, and how much the discount should be.

-* :guilabel:`Pricelist` : (may not be shown, depending on the installed modules) depends on the conditions attached to the customer, calculated on the list price.
+* :guilabel:`Pricelist` : (may not be shown, depending on the installed modules) depends on the pricing conditions attached to the customer, calculated on the list price.
 This is the price that is proposed by default in the customer quotation, unless it has been modified by the salesperson.

-* :guilabel:`Public Price` : the base sale price for the given product.
-It provides a base for the salesperson to be able to judge whether to offer a discount to the customer, and how much the discount should be.

 * :guilabel:`Cost Price` : shows the cost price of the product.
-If the salesperson sells at less than this amount, then the company incurs a loss.
+If the salesperson sells at less than this amount, the company incurs a loss.

 .. figure:: images/sale_product_list.png
    :scale: 75
    :align: center

-   *Selecting a product in a Sales Order Line*
+   *Selecting a Product in a Sales Order Line*

-When the product that is to be sold to the customer has been selected, OpenERP automatically completes all the other required fields: quantity, unit of measure, description, unit price, discount, procurement method, lead times and applicable taxes.
+Once the product to be sold to the customer has been selected, OpenERP automatically completes all the other required fields: quantity, unit of measure, description, unit price, discount, procurement method, lead times and applicable taxes.
 All of this information comes from the product form.